JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 1. Enter the following prompt:

-    +++Create a project report that includes an executive summary, introduction, project objectives, and discussion.
+    +++Create a project report that includes an executive summary, introduction, product description, project objectives, and discussion.
 Use the linked document as a content resource.+++

 1. Add the document reference to your prompt by manually entering a forward slash followed by the document name: **/Promotion Plan for Chai Tea in Latin America.docx**.
 Alternately, you can select **Reference a file** and the file from the dropdown list once it is available in OneDrive.